SciML/SciMLExpectations.jl/docs/src/tutorials/gpu_bayesian.md

-using Turing, Distributions, DifferentialEquations using MCMCChains, Plots, StatsPlots using Random using DiffEqUncertainty using KernelDensity, DiffEqUncertainty using Cuba, DiffEqGPU
+using Turing, Distributions, DifferentialEquations using MCMCChains, Plots, StatsPlots using Random using SciMLExpectations using KernelDensity, SciMLExpectations using Cuba, DiffEqGPU

 Random.seed!(1);